-It is a multipurpose tool used for grinding, crush and puréeing, and for making pastes and powders.
-It can be made of cast iron, frosted glass, granite, hard wood, stone, marble, pottery, porcelain, ceramic or rock.
+It is a multipurpose tool used for grinding, crushing and puréeing, and for making pastes and powders.

-Wooden ones are better for dry ingredients, because over time putting moist ingredients in them may cause them to deteriorate.
+Wooden ones are best reserved for dry ingredients, because over time putting moist ingredients in them may cause them to deteriorate.

 Earthenware ones have the advantage that they can be made with grooved inner surfaces, which augment the grinding being done.